- BAME: we have partnered with Black Professionals Scotland on their Black Scot Interns programme to provide paid intern opportunities

 Wherever possible, we will seek to recruit 18 - 25 year olds through an apprenticeship scheme and help establish them onto a career path.
 We have recruited at least 12 Modern Apprentices over the last six years and have given them the opportunity of a structured training programme which leads to a recognised qualification.
 We give them a salary consistent with that recommended by the Living Wage Foundation (not minimum wage) and offer them permanent contracts and full benefits.
 Once qualified, they will receive an automatic salary increase.

 We would like to encourage employees to participate in worthwhile activities based in the local community.
 To support this, the Firm has a policy which invites the chosen "charity of the year" to highlight any suitable volunteering opportunities.
-Employees can have one paid day per year to volunteer for activities organised by the firm.
+Employees can have two paid days per year to volunteer for activities organised by the firm.

 - Paul Geoghegan volunteers as a mentor for law students at Napier University.

-- Gail Watt and Anna Maitles both mentor for the Law Society of Scotland.
+- Gail Watt is a mentor for the Law Society of Scotland and for the Napier University scheme.
 Gail also mentors for Women in Renewable Energy Scotland (WiRES).

 - Innes Clark is involved with "Very Impressive People" which is a mentoring programme aimed at students who went to local authority schools.